Introducing EWAVES (beta) Flash Services

 To decide whether to start using EWAVES in real time, a year ago we back-tested the beta version of the program.
 We constructed our tests rigorously to avoid data mining.
 The results were good enough that last spring we began using the program in real time to make market calls for our Flash service.

-We are cautiously excited about this result but not inclined to make a big deal out of it.
+We are cautiously excited about this but not inclined to make a big deal out of it.
 Sometimes test periods work great only to fail later.
 And drawdowns are inevitable with any market-calling approach.
-Nevertheless, we issued every recommendation our program generated, and EWAVES quietly passed the test.

-As a result, computers now power all our Flash recommendations, with the current exception of two long term positions in the S&P and Dow that were established months ago by the old method.
+As a result, computers now power all our Flash recommendations, with the current exception of long-term recommendations in the major stock indexes.
 EWAVES will soon take them over as well.

 Frankly, we have never heard of a computer program that worked